christinali1017/CS-BASICS/Operation-System.md

 - Memory management information
 - Accounting information
 - I/O status
+- ....

 **Process identifiers**: PID, is global to the system.

+###Schedule
+---
+**no-preemptive vs preemptive**

+- No-preemptive: once process gets the cpu, it doesn't release it until the process terminates or switches to waiting.

+- preemptive: Using a timer, the OS can preempt the CPU even it the thread doesn’t relinquish it voluntarily.

+**Scheduling methods**:

+- First come first served
+- Shortest job first
+- Shortest remaining time first
+- Priority scheduling.
+Pick process with highest priority
+  * **Possible issues of priority scheduling**: **Starvation**: With an endless supply of high priority jobs, low priority processes may never execute
+  * Solution to starvation: increases priority with age
+- Round-robin scheduling

 ###Thread
 ---